-All prospective applicants must fully complete an application form.
-CVs will not be accepted in isolation as they do not contain the required information to support safer recruitment.
+- All prospective applicants must fully complete an application form.
+CVs will not be accepted in isolation. - The School promotes the practice of using anonymised application forms to manage unconscious bias.

 4.4 Shortlisting

 If shortlisted, candidates will be asked to complete a criminal record self-declaration form where they will be required to declare all unspent cautions and convictions; and also any adult cautions (simple or conditional), and spent convictions that are not protected as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2020).